 - Chronic Pain Study: To determine whether patients with chronic pain are afflicted with fibromyalgia as the source of that pain.
 This study has recently been expanded to include patients with additional symptoms.
 Check back soon for more details.

 Stanford University and Urology of Virginia, an affiliate of the University of Virginia

 - Interstitial Cystitis Study: To determine if there is a relationship between this bladder disease and fibromyalgia.

 - Symptom Relief Study: To determine if a new treatment can reduce or eliminate the symptoms of Fibromyalgia.
-Trials are scheduled to begin by the end of 2021.
+Trials are scheduled to begin 2022.